Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 ## `isPowerOf2`

 The `isPowerOf2` function checks if both the input integer `k` and the size of the graph in terms of number of nodes `n` are powers of 2.
-It utilizes bitwise operations to determine whether a number is a power of 2.
+It utilizes bitwise operations to determine whether `k` and `n` are powers of 2.
+If this condition is not satisfied it prints an `ERROR`.

 It takes two parameters:
 1. the number of partitions to apply `k`.